jameshansen/JustShowMe/README.md

 On first run click the **Install** button to install the Virtual Webcam driver.

-## Webcam Privacy Filter Concept
+## About and Concept
+JustShowMe is a webcam video filter that lets you show your face, and your surroundings, but porotects the privacy of the people around you.

 With remote work becoming increasingly common, working and appearing on camera in video meetings in shared spaces, from a coffee shop to a living room is now normal.

 From an ethics and technology policy standpoint, this creates a problem, as people may appear on video who have not consented as such, even more problematic if the meeting is being recorded.

 While blurring the entire background is an option, this can sometimes create strange effects make your video feed less visually appealing.

 "JustShowMe" provides the solution.
-Using OpenCV, other faces are identified when they appear and blurred selectively, allowing you to show everyone your beautiful home decor, or cool coffee shop you happen to be at, without impacting individuals' privacy.
+Using face tracking, people are identified when they appear and either blurred or replaced with the background from previous video data, allowing you to show everyone your beautiful home decor, or cool coffee shop you happen to be at, without impacting individuals' privacy.

 <img width="1000" height="643" alt="smartfill_demo" src="https://github.com/user-attachments/assets/32090fd0-1867-42f1-a10d-8e11542ff221" />